Domestic violence leave will now be available to Australian workers

 - civil penalties which may be imposed for contravention of any NES provisions; and

 - taking any action which may be seen as prejudicial action because an employee accesses or proposes to access the entitlement (which may give rise to the risk of a General Protections claim under the Act).

-If you have any questions or require further advice in relation to the impact of family and domestic violence leave on your business, please contact our Workplace Relations team.
+If you have any questions or require further advice in relation to the impact of family and domestic violence leave on your business, please contact our Employment, Safety and Migration team.

-This article was written by Stella Gehrckens, Lawyer – Workplace Relations.
+This article was written by Stella Gehrckens, Lawyer – Employment, Safety and Migration.